alta3/linux-unattended-installation/readme.md

  ![Bootstrapping a cloud](https://static.alta3.com/images/cloud-bootstrap.png)

 ## Rebuilding the cloud from bare metal
 The process to rebuild a small cloud (less that 40 nodes) from bare metal should be fast, reliable, and easy.
 Most solutions require complex infrastructure to already be in place to build a cloud.
 Let's take a different route.
-Lets assume that NOTHING is in place.
+Lets assume that NOTHING is in place except Ethernet connectivity.
 We think a bootstrap USB drive in every server should be all that is necessary to build a small cloud and then let ansible do its work.
 Rebuilding should be as easy as booting the USB and let it do its work.
 This means we need a soluition that will work when there is no router, no DHCP, no beachhead, no compute nodes, nothing!
 Bootstrapping a cloud in this condition shoud be everyone's goal.
 Bootstrap order:
 1. bring up a router, dns, dhcp entirely from preseed
 2. bring up a beachhead server to cloud ansible playbooks and start building entirely from preseed.
 3. bring up the compute nodes